Official websites use .gov

 We combine imaging techniques in both fixed and living cells with sequencing-based genomic techniques that assess DNA–DNA interactions.

-A. Hi-C and CTCF ChIP-Seq of GM1278 cells, which allow characterization of chromatin structure and identification of binding sites of an important architectural protein.
+A. Hi-C (genomic analysis technique) and CTCF ChIP-Seq of GM1278 cells (a standard cell line), which allow characterization of chromatin structure and identification of binding sites of an important architectural protein

-B. dCAS9 MCP-EGFP and PCP-CHERRY live imaging of the Igh and Akap6 loci.
-The mouse embryo is an unparalleled system in mammalian biology for understanding how tissue-specific gene expression is achieved.
+B. dCAS9 MCP-EGFP (MS2-MCP is an imaging system widely used to study mRNA spatial distribution in living cells) and PCP-CHERRY (coat protein with red fluorescent protein tag) live imaging of the Igh and Akap6 (A-kinase anchoring protein 6) loci: the mouse embryo is an unparalleled system in mammalian biology for understanding how tissue-specific gene expression is achieved.

 D. Tetraploid aggregation with GFP (green fluorescent protein)–labeled ES (embryonic stem) cells allows generation of fully ES cell–derived embryos.